mcgurk/ESP8266_MQTT_ledmatrixdisplay/README.md

 - r/R = raw (4 bytes / line, 8 lines)

 (e.g. "sHi!" or "ia" or "t" or "r12342234323442345234623472348234")

-(you can prefix with 2 number address: 10sHi!)

 (S (not s) starts timeout timer, which triggers if last mqtt message is older than 2 hours. this way you can regularly update e.g. temperature and you see if updates are stopped)